Secure and Privacy-Preserving Consensus: Extensions to Other Consensus

-Compared with the average consensus protocol, the difference is that we replaced the summation operation with the ``max" operator.
+Compared with the average consensus protocol, the difference is that we replaced the summation operation with the ``max'' operator.
 What is more important is the inclusion of the node itself in the computation, which ensures that the output of the max operator is non-negative.
-The changes in discrete time case are analogous to that of the continuous time case except that we no long need the step size $\varepsilon$.

 In this new maximum consensus approach, the weighted state difference can still be calculated using the confidential interaction protocol in Sec.
-III, but the operation of multiplying a node's own random weight to the weighted difference, i.e., $a_1$ in (13), can be removed to simplify computation because there is no need to guarantee a symmetric interaction graph any more.
-For this reason, here we always set $a_1$ in (13) to 1, which leads to the coupling weight in (\ref{eq:max_con_ct}) and (\ref{eq:max_con_dt}) above.
+III, but the operation of multiplying a node's own random weight to the weighted difference, i.e., $a_{1 \shortrightarrow 2}$ in (\ref{eq:mul_a1}), can be removed to simplify the computation because there is no need to guarantee a symmetric interaction graph any more.
+For this reason, here we always set $a_{1 \shortrightarrow 2}$ in (\ref{eq:mul_a1}) to 1, which leads to the coupling weight in (\ref{eq:max_con_dt}) above.
+Furthermore, to guarantee the convergence of maximum consensus, the admissible range $[\barbelow{a}, \, \bar{a}]$ for the random selection of $a_{j \shortrightarrow i}^{(k)}$ should satisfy $0 < \barbelow{a} < \bar{a} < 1$.

-\begin{Theorem 7} Under the confidential interaction protocol in Sec.
-III and any positive $\bar{a}$, update rule (\ref{eq:max_con_ct}) can achieve maximum consensus in the continuous-time domain, i.e.,

-\end{Theorem 7} \textit{Proof}: In order to prove Theorem 7, we follow three steps below.
-First, we show that the value of each node under the update rule (\ref{eq:max_con_ct}) is non-decreasing.
-Then we show that the maximum value is time-invariant.
-Lastly, we prove that all values converge to the same value, which can only be the maximum among all initial state values.